A faster algorithm for Vertex Cover parameterized by solution size: Branching on 6-vertices

 \begin{proposition} After Line 4, any 5-vertex $u$ has at most three 6-neighbors; moreover, if $u$ has three 6-neighbors, its other two neighbors have degree 4. \end{proposition} \begin{proof} Suppose $u$ has 6-neighbors $v_1, v_2, v_3$.
 Let $v_4, v_5$ be the other two neighbors of $u$.
-They must have degree at least 4, else $R( u) \geq 1$ contradicting that $G$ is in 6BP.
-If $v_1, v_2, v_3$ are independent, then $R(v_1, v_2, v_3) \geq 1$ due to 2-vertex $u$, and we would apply Line 4 to $v_1, v_2, v_3$.
+They must have degree at least 4, else $S( u) \geq 1$ and we would have branched at Line 1.
+If $v_1, v_2, v_3$ are independent, then $S(v_1, v_2, v_3) \geq 1$ due to 2-vertex $u$, and we would apply Line 4 to $v_1, v_2, v_3$.
 So we may suppose without loss of generality that $v_1 \sim v_2$.

 Now suppose for contradiction that $\deg(v_4) \geq 5$.
-If $v_3 \sim v_4$, then $R(v_1, v_2) \geq 1$ due to 3-triangle $u, v_3, v_4$, and we would branch on $v_1, v_2$ at Line 3.
-Otherwise, if $v_3 \not \sim v_4$, then $R( v_3, v_4) \geq 1$ due to 3-triangle $u, v_1, v_2$, and we would branch on $v_3, v_4$ at Line 3. \end{proof}
+If $v_3 \sim v_4$, then $S(v_1, v_2) \geq 1$ due to 3-triangle $u, v_3, v_4$, and we would branch on $v_1, v_2$ at Line 3.
+Otherwise, if $v_3 \not \sim v_4$, then $S( v_3, v_4) \geq 1$ due to 3-triangle $u, v_1, v_2$, and we would branch on $v_3, v_4$ at Line 3. \end{proof}

 \begin{proposition} Before Line 9 in the algorithm {\tt Branch6-2}, the graph has $5 n_4 + n_5 \geq 2 n_6$. \\ Before Line 9 in the algorithm {\tt Branch6-3}, the graph has $5 n_4 + 2 n_5 \geq 2 n_6$. \end{proposition} \begin{proof} For $i \geq 0$, let $A_{6i}$ be the set of 6-vertices with exactly $i$ 5-neighbors and let $A_{5i}$ be the set of 5-vertices with exactly $i$ 6-neighbors.
 By \Cref{tthhh1}, $A_{54} = A_{55} = \emptyset$ and any vertex in $A_{53}$ has at least two 4-neighbors.
 Also let $A_{52}' \subseteq A_{52}$ be the set of 5-vertices with two 6-neighbors and at least one 4-neighbor.
-By double-counting edges between $V_5$ and $V_6$, we have:
+By counting edges between $V_5$ and $V_6$, we have:

 Due to the branching rule at Line 5, any vertex in $A_{60} \cup A_{61}$ has at least one 4-neighbor.
 Each 4-vertex has at most one 6-neighbor (else we would branch on the 6-neighbors at Line 3), and so: